-The bulkhead adjacent to the entrance door houses, at low level, a push button switch for the electric step, and a light switch.
-This switch will turn on the overhead locker lighting, whether or not the electric control panel is on, to provide sufficient light to safely enter the vehicle.

-Above the entrance door is the electrical system control panel, with scrolling menu display and programmable control of all the vehicle's electrical services.
+Adjacent to the entrance door the kitchen bulkhead houses, at low level, a courtesy light (operated by pushing the corner of the lens) to illuminate the stepwell and a switch for the electric step.
+At worktop height are switches controlling the background lighting above the overhead lockers and the overdoor downlighter.
+Near the top of the bulkhead is the electrical control panel, with scrolling menu display and programmable control of all the vehicle's electrical services.
 It incorporates water tank level indicators and master switches for the water pump and 12V circuits.